 Industries and corporates across pharma, biotech, information technology, and engineering value PhDs for development, strategic innovation, and research.
 These roles extend beyond lab boundaries to strategy, decision-making, and running R&D sections.

 Salaries can start from ₹10 to ₹15 lakhs per annum, to ₹30 lakhs+ for leadership in technology companies and multinational corporations.
-Numerous career opportunities exist in Bengaluru, Hyderabad, Pune, and Gurgaon, or tech cities across India.
+Numerous career opportunities exist in Bengaluru, Hyderabad, Pune, and Gurgaon, or tech-cities across India.

 Management consulting agencies and business consultancies hire PhD graduates for their high-level analytical, problem-solving, and research capabilities.
 Consultants provide recommendations to firms regarding strategic operations, organizational transformation, technology adoption, and market penetration.